chodasubramanyam/chodasubramanyam/README.md

 - 👀 I’m interested in MERN STACk and UI/UX Designing
 - 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on building the websites
-- ⚡ I have some knowledge on some programming languages like c,java,python and javascript
+- ⚡ I have some knowledge of some programming languages ​​like c, java, python and javascript.
 - 📫 How to reach me via through #subramanyamchoda1@gmail.com